ThyagOSI/Edge-System-Docs/V1/Logging/Configure Logging.md

 • Linux: */opt/EdgeSystem/Schema*

+Changing the logLevel value leads to captures of logs in severity in including and above the specified log level.
+The log levels in their increasing order of severity are as follows: Trace, Debug, Information, Warning, Error, Critical.

+The logFileCountLimit controls the number of days the log files are persisted before they are deleted for creation of new log files.

 ## Changing logging configuration
 To change the logging configuration you can save the new configuration information in a JSON format a file  and run the following script or make an equivalent REST API call: